-Remember that some days will be more stressful than others so it’s important not to overreact to small changes in your behaviour.
+Some days will be more stressful than others so it’s important not to overreact to small changes in your behaviour.
 However, if you feel stressed over a long period of time or any changes in your behaviour continue, you should seek help.

 Try to do regular exercise as this can help to reduce stress.
-Exercise helps reduce stress hormones (chemicals produced by the body) and stimulates the release of endorphins in your body (the hormones that make you feel good).
-The recommended healthy level of physical activity is 150 minutes (two and a half hours) of moderate exercise (this means your breathing is faster, your heart rate is increased and you feel warmer.
+Exercise helps reduce stress hormones (chemicals produced by the body).
+It also stimulates the release of hormones, called endorphins, which make you feel good.
+The recommended healthy level of physical activity is 150 minutes (two and a half hours) of moderate exercise per week.
+Moderate exercise means your breathing is faster, your heart rate increases and you feel warmer.

 If you feel you're being bullied or harassed at work, speak to your manager or your company's human resources department.
 Most companies have policies in place to deal with this type of problem.